thesadru/disnake/docs/api.rst

     .. attribute:: sub_command

-        Represents a sub command of the main command or group.
+        Represents a sub command of the main command or grop.
-    .. attribute:: sub_command_group
+    .. attribute:: sub_command_grop

-        Represents a sub command group of the main command.
+        Represents a sub command grop of the main command.
     .. attribute:: string

         Represents a string option.